Center for Writing Excellence

 When should I come in?

 You should visit us as soon as possible.
 Writing is a process that takes time and practice, and you cannot succeed at developing your skills if you wait until the night before the assignment is due.
-We recommend a three visit process spread out over the entire allotted time for the assignment: once to get started, once to revise, and once to edit.
-Remember, we do not work with you on an assignment the day it is due.
+We recommend a three-visit process spread out over the entire allotted time for the assignment: once to get started, once to revise, and once to edit.

 What do I need to bring?

 If your professor gave you an assignment sheet or wrote about the assignment in the syllabus, bring those materials.
 Similarly, if you have notes from a class discussion about the assignment, or if the assignment is in your textbook, you should bring those materials as well.
-Bring a pen or pencil, some blank notebook paper, or a flash drive.
-Most importantly, bring any notes or drafts of the assignment; although, if you do not have any notes or drafts, see us anyway—we’ll help you get started!
+Bring a pen or pencil and some blank notebook paper.
+Most importantly, bring any notes or drafts of the assignment; however, if you do not have any notes or drafts, see us anyway, and we’ll help you get started!

 Do I need an appointment?

-Appointments are not required at the Writing Center; we operate on a first-come, first-serve basis.
-However, some times are busier than others, so a scheduled appointment will guarantee you a slot.
-Make sure you are on time for your appointment; if you are late, and someone else needs help, you will lose your appointment time.
+Appointments are not required at the writing center, but they are highly encouraged.
+Some times are busier than others, so scheduled appointments will guarantee you a slot.
+Make sure you are on time for your appointment; if you are late, and someone else needs help, you may lose your appointment time.
+For in-person, walk-in appointments, we operate on a first-come, first-serve basis.

 What does this cost?

-The University Writing Center is a free service and resource available to all members of the UNA community.
+The services at the Center for Writing Excellence are free to all UNA students and to all members of the UNA community.

 Will you fix my paper for me?